cawfree/react-native-redux-form-by-config/README.md

 # react-native-redux-form-by-config
 A simple way to generate [Redux Form](https://redux-form.com/8.2.0/) linked layouts using a high-level config object.

+⚠️ **Please note that this is a work in progress, and you must expect the configuration spec to change.**

 ## 🚡 Overview
 This small utility function can be used to construct forms backed by `redux-form` through the definition of a high-level configuration object.
 This helps generate forms that connect to your application state faster, without busying yourself with the boilerplate validation logic.